sisinflab/warprec/warprec/utils/config/README.md

 The `properties` section is used to provide further information to the strategy or the scheduler, if needed.

-- **mode**: This values is used to determine wether to maximize the value of the validation metric or to minimize it.
+- **mode**: This values is used to determine whether to maximize the value of the validation metric or to minimize it.
 Accepted values are min and max.
 Defaults to max.
 - **seed**: The seed of the experimentation, used to set up the model initialization.
 Defaults to 42.
 - **time_attr**: The measure of time used by the scheduler.
 - **max_t**: Max time unit given to each trial.